VikentiosVitalis/distributed_systems/README.md

 ``cli.py <PORT> <IP>``

 If you want to run the tests inside the folders 5nodes and 10nodes replace app.py with app_auto.py.

+## Evaluation of the system
+We evaluate the performance and the scalability of Noobcash by running the system in Okeanos and perform from each node 100 transcations to the system.
+The transactions are placed in /test/transactions path and the script for executing them in stored in the /test directory.

 ## About us:
 This project was created by our team consisting of the members below: